PeterCamilleri/mysh/README.md

 Get a line of input from the console.
 See the mini_readline gem for info on the optional parms.

-###### "string".preprocess(context=default_context)
+###### "string".preprocess(context=mysh_default_context)
 Process the string for embedded variables and handlebars.
-By default, execution takes place in the global expression binding.
+By default, any embedded ruby  is evaluated in the mysh global expression binding.
 However, another BindingWrapper instance may be passed to access an alternative binding.

 ###### "string".decorate
 Given a string with a file spec, decorate that string so that it is more pleasing to the local environment.
 This is a great boon to writing effortless portable code.

-###### "string".preprocess(evaluator=$mysh_exec_host)
-Given a string, expand out any mysh variables and handlebars.
-Code is executed in the context of the evaluator.
-By default, this is the same as the evaluator used by mysh evaluation of ruby expressions.
-However, any binding can be wrapped in a BindingWrapper instance and used instead.

 #### Adding Help Topics